-The bank’s CEO attributed longer loan approval times to moving processing roles offshore in 2020 and responsible lending checks and balances, adding that it is looking to improve the process.
+The bank’s CEO attributed longer loan approval times to "issues with offshore processing areas" and responsible lending checks and balances, adding that it is looking to improve the process.

 During the economics standing committee hearing for the Review of the Four Major Banks and other Financial Institutions on Thursday (15 April), Westpac CEO Peter King was questioned about the bank’s turnaround times for mortgages.